yusfate4/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is a C - Singly linked lists project
+This is a singly-linked-lists projects